Child Screams and Runs Around the Classroom When Asked to Put Montessori Activities Away

 So what to do at school?
 When we encountered this problem, we gave group lessons on how to put your work away.
 We'd ring the bowl, have everyone stop and look, while one of the teachers took out a material, did the activity, and then put it away (Montessori Social Grace and Courtesy).
 Then, the teacher picks a child to have a turn.
 Do this once a day for a few days.

 We also did puppet shows after playtime, and we did the same thing, only with puppets (and talking), then the puppets would ask the children questions about it... sort of like a Q & A.

 Another method we tried was paring up the young child with an older child, they did an activity together and the older child would model the behavior (put the activity away).

-Thanks Lisa.
-For sharing your time and knowledge to us.
+Thanks, Lisa.
+For sharing your time and knowledge with us.
 These are great suggestions.
-What do you think about his fascination about fans or anything shaped or move like it?
+What do you think about his fascination with fans or anything shaped or moved like it?
 Is it just a phase?

 It's very common in preschool children!
 A new practical life skill is almost always repeated, given the chance!
 To move him forward, you can make fan matching activities, fans from Japan, fans from China, counting fans, color matching fans...
 Once you know a child's interest, expand on it!

 Photo credit: Nisha A / Foter / CC BY